Megamastax

-Megamastax (meaning "big mouth") is a genus of lobe-finned fish which lived during the late Silurian period, about 423 million years ago, in China.
+Megamastax (meaning "big mouth") is a genus of stem bony fish which lived during the late Silurian period, about 423 million years ago, in China.
 Before the discovery of Megamastax, it was thought that jawed vertebrates (gnathostomes) were limited in size and variation before the Devonian period.
-Megamastax is known only from jaw bones and it is estimated that it reached about 1 m long.
+When first described, Megamastax was known only from jaw bones, but more recently, articulated head and trunk remains were also found.
+It is estimated that it reached about 1 m long.

 Discovery and naming

 Fossils of Megamastax were found in a layer of the Kuanti Formation in Qujing, Yunnan, China.
 The holotype of Megamastax amblyodus is IVPP V18499.1, a complete left mandible.
 Two additional specimens, IVPP V18499.2 (a partial left mandible) and IVPP V18499.3 (a right maxilla) have been referred to the species.

 The generic name of Megamastax is Greek for "big mouth", derived from megalos (big) and mastax (mouth).
 The species name, amblyodus, translates to "blunt tooth".